Digital ethnographies

 The problem

 Our client, a large music and media company, wanted to understand how it could grow its brand and business to become more resilient in the face of emerging competitors and interactive technologies.
-It was an incredibly exciting and large project that began with a competitive audit (executed by yours truly) to better understand the landscape, along with deep-dive internal sessions to understand their current state and future-facing business priorities—and would eventually culminate in a large-scale (10K participants) customer segmentation effort to establish core and growth audience segments, and a future roadmap of growth concepts, business moves, and an optimized brand portfolio strategy.
+It was an incredibly exciting and large project that began with my competitive audit to better understand the landscape, along with deep-dive internal sessions to understand their current state and future-facing business priorities—and would eventually culminate in a large-scale (10K participants) customer segmentation effort to establish core and growth audience segments, and a future roadmap of growth concepts, business moves, and an optimized brand portfolio strategy.

 To set the stage for intensive audience selection (the big segmentation), we needed to better understand the audio consumers of today, both in terms of current behaviors and emerging needs.
 Gaining in-depth, personal understanding of potential customers would inform our segmentation effort—not only to inform the kinds of questions asked, but to help us recognize patterns and real people in the data that came back.